 - Arginine: This amino acid acts as an ergogenic aid because of its ability to ramp up nitric oxide (NO) levels for improved blood vessel dilation and blood flow.
 These result in enhanced performance, shorter recovery time, and improved nutrient uptake.

 - Beta-alanine: Some fitness experts hail beta-alanine as one of the best pre-workout supplement ingredients because of its muscle endurance-boosting prowess.
-Beta-alanine helps synthesize carnosine (a compound found in muscles which helps improve their buffering capacity).
+Beta-alanine helps synthesize carnosine (muscle compound that improves buffering capacity).

 - Creatine: Another popular pre-workout supplement ingredient.
 Creatine is an organic acid which supplies the muscles with energy (ATP) during intense exercise.
 It also helps increase muscle mass, improve power output, and ramp up anaerobic and aerobic capacity.